lakshmi2810/assignment2-Mupparaju/README.md

 ***
 ### Favorite Quotes
-> Pain Pays the income most precious thing- *edward*
+> Pain Pays the income most precious thing- *Edward*

 > The only way to discover limits of possible is to go beyond impossible -*Ashley*